vak-01/Profile-Verifier/README.md

    ```

-8. cd to `python-backend` folder and build the docker container by running the command
+8. cd to `backend` folder and build the docker container by running the command
    ```
    docker compose up -d --build
    ```